Andra1609/Magic8Ball/README.md

 The application is fully integrated using the Feature-Branch model into GitHub, which will subsequently be built through GitHub Actions and deployed to Microsoft Azure.
 If a change is made to the code, the applications are recreated and redeployed.

 <img src="https://github.com/Andra1609/Magic8Ball/blob/main/images/ci-pipeline.png" width="85%">

+A YAML file was written for configuring the workflow:
+* The workflow is triggered by two events: a push or a pull request on the main branch
+* Environment variables are used to specify the .NET Core version and the needed paths for each microservice
+* There are 4 jobs that build each service and run in parallel
+* Each job has one step with steps (tasks):
+  * Setting up .NET Core: Set up the build environment
+  * Restore: Restore packages specified in the .NET Core project .csproj files
+  * Build: Build the environment for the .NET Core app
+  * Test: Run unit tests by using the xUnit testing framework
+  * Publish: Publish the output of the .NET build into a .zip file
+  * Login to Azure
+  * Create and deploy or redeploy the App Service using an Azure CLI command

+A service principal was created using the **az ad sp create-for-rbac** command in the Azure CLI.
+The output of the command is a JSON object with the role assignment credentials that provide access to the App Service apps.
+This was used to configure a secret in the GitHub repository, and was then used in the YAML file to login to Azure.

 ## Project Tracking